rcgsheffield/airbods/README.md

 * **Database:** The data are stored in a relational database management system implemented using [PostgreSQL](https://www.postgresql.org/).
   * A web-based [database administration interface](https://airbods.shef.ac.uk/pgadmin4) is available to manage this database.

-There is a simple overview of this in the [architecture diagram](https://drive.google.com/file/d/1gzuFhhOR7JmASPKYVPKwvyLrUiUHpojA/view?usp=sharing).
 The workflow orchestrator comprises the subcomponents inside the black dotted line.
 The user roles are represented by red person icons.
 The cloud services are shown as blue clouds.
 The services are represented as green rectangles.
 The databases are shown as yellow cylinders.

 There are three typical user roles: